Cosmology from a gauge induced gravity

-We notice that the quadratic curvature term is inversely proportional to the bare cosmological constant.
-For a weak curvature regime, this correction term can be neglected and for a torsionless situation we arrive at the standard Einstein-Hilbert theory with a cosmological constant.
-In fact, by looking at \eqref{eq:eq_mov2} at a weak curvature regime, the solution $T\approx0$ is immediate (at least for vanishing spin-densities).
-It is interesting to note that the above system of equation is different from the one coming from the Einstein-Cartan-Sciama-Kibble theory.
-Indeed, the field equation \eqref{eq:eq_mov2} is not an algebraic equation for the spin connection and shows that, for a strong curvature regime, torsion generally behaves as a propagating field.
+First, we notice that the first term in both field equations can be suppressed by the enormous value of the bare cosmological constant $\Lambda$.
+In fact, for a weak curvature regime, these correction terms can be neglected and for a torsionless situation we arrive at the standard Einstein-Hilbert theory with a effective cosmological constant $\tilde{\Lambda}$.
+In fact, by looking at \eqref{eq:mov2_coord} at a weak curvature regime, the solution $T\approx0$ is immediate (at least for vanishing spin-densities).
+Secondly, it is interesting to note that the above system of equation differs from the one of Einstein-Cartan-Sciama-Kibble theory.
+Indeed, it has more degrees-of-freedom once the field equation \eqref{eq:mov2_coord} is not an algebraic equation for the spin connection and shows that, for a strong curvature regime, torsion generally behaves as a propagating field.